IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 - *Routed*: A network type that utilizes an edge gateway to enable controlled access to networks and machines external to (outside of) the VDC.

-- *Isolated*: A network type that is only accessible by the VDC (or associated VDC Groups) specified in **Step 44**, thereby providing a fully isolated environment.
+- *Isolated*: A network type that is only accessible by a specific VDC (or associated VDC Groups), thereby providing a fully isolated environment.

 20. Select the **Routed** Network Type.